grpc/grpc-java/SECURITY.md

 import io.grpc.ServerInterceptor;

 /**
- * A ServerInterceptor which for each call, adds to the current context the sslContext featuring client authentication stuff.
+ * A ServerInterceptor which for each call, adds to the current context the
- * The Key for this is SSL_SESSION_CONTEXT, and its type is SSLSession.
+ * sslContext featuring client authentication info.
  */
 public class MutualTLSContextInterceptor implements ServerInterceptor {

-  /** The key for the SSLSession (featuring client authentication stuff) in the gRPC current context */ public final static Context.Key<SSLSession> SSL_SESSION_CONTEXT = Context.key("SSLSession");
+  /** The key for the SSLSession in the gRPC current context */ public final static Context.Key<SSLSession> SSL_SESSION_CONTEXT = Context.key("SSLSession");

   /**